YoussefZidan/youtube-api/README.md

-# YoutubeApiTest
+# YoutubeApiApp

-    Angular Application that get APIs from YouTube and fetch it with the Data Associated with the API
+- Angular Application that get APIs from YouTube and fetch it with the Data Associated with the API

-# UsedTechnologies:
+# Used Technologies:

-1- Angular 9
+- Angular 9
-2- Angular Materials
+- Angular Materials
-3- Ngx-Bootstrap
+- Ngx-Bootstrap
-4- Bootstrap 4
+- Bootstrap 4
-5-ngx-moment
+- ngx-moment

 # Components: